-- A great journey to the heart of the Rocky Mountains and to experience Western and Native American cultures
+- Journey into the heart of the Rocky Mountains to experience Western and Native American cultures

 - Explore the Badlands, Yellowstone & Glacier national parks and visit the battlefield of Little Bighorn with a Native American guide